pivotal/docs-tap/workloads/server.hbs.md

 # Using Server workloads

-This topic describes tells you how to use the `server` workload type.
+This topic tells you how to use the `server` workload type in Tanzu Application Platform (commonly known as TAP).

 ## <a id="overview"></a>Overview